Tselmeg-C/Udacity_data_engineer_nanodegree_capstone_project/README.md

 **Airport Code Table**: This is a simple table of airport codes and corresponding cities.
 It comes from [here](https://datahub.io/core/airport-codes#data).

 The immigration data and the global temperate data is in an attached disk of Udacity provided workspace.
 They were not uploaded in thie repo.
-End data were loaded as parquet files back into the Udacity cloud storage and did not uploaded in the repo.
+End data were loaded as parquet files back into the Udacity cloud storage and did not uploaded in the repo either.

+### Step 2: Explore and Assess the Data
+* Explore the data to identify data quality issues, like missing values, duplicate data, etc.
+* Document steps necessary to clean the data

+### Step 3: Define the Data Model
 #### 3.1 Conceptual Data Model
 My data modeling concept is to keep the most relevant information together in one table and reserve the most frequently requested information (from my perspective) in the fact table.
 In this way a lightweight fact table is produced to retrieve often needed information, in case further information is need for the analysis, joining another table (dimension table) under the Star Schema framework is also not so costly.
 Ideally, the dimension tables could be further normalized, a Snowflake Schema will possibly more proper considering the some metadata of dimension tables, but it will possibly cause more costly joins among tables and reduce database integrity.
 After consideration, I decided on a Star Schema, specifically the fact and dimension tables look like the following:

-#### Fact table
+##### Fact table

 __fact_immigration_record__:
 *__cic_id (PK)__, port(FK), arrival_date, arrive_year, arrive_month, departure_date, ariline, flight_num, arrive_city (FK), arrive_state (FK), mode*

-#### Dimension Tables
+##### Dimension Tables
 1. __dim_immigrant__: *__cic_id (PK)__, age, occupation, gender, birth_year, citizen_country,resident_country*

 2. __dim_city__: *city, state, state_code, longitude, latitude, median_age, avg_household_size, total_population,